-InfoStart date: 19 April, 2019 End date: 30 December, 2019 Project type: Mobility Grant project Project code: 18-MG03-AU Countries: South Africa Thematic areas: Water management and sanitation, Lead institution: Aarhus University (AU), Denmark Aarhus University (AU), School of Culture and Society, Denmark Aarhus University (AU), School of Culture and Society, Department of Archaeology and Heritage Studies, Denmark University of Cape Town (UCT), Future Water Institute, South Africa Project coordinator: Nick Shepherd Total grant: 130,995 DKK Project files:
+InfoStart date: 20 April, 2019 End date: 31 December, 2020 Project type: Mobility Grant project Project code: 18-MG03-AU Countries: South Africa Thematic areas: Water management and sanitation, Lead institution: Aarhus University (AU), Denmark Partner institutions: University of Cape Town (UCT), South Africa Project coordinator: Nick Shepherd Total grant: 130,995 DKK

 The Heritage and the Anthropocene (HATA) project was conceived largely in response to the Cape Town water crisis.
 Pressing issues HATA will research include: people’s relationships to place and history when the environment no longer reliably provides the most basic needs of life; and the role(s) social science might play in helping to understand and ameliorate the ongoing crisis.
 While Day Zero has (for now) been averted, many daunting challenges remain.
 Climatic trends point to a hotter, drier southwestern Cape, while the human population is likely to grow (Masante et al., 2018).
 Moreover, the crisis highlighted deep racial and class inequalities so that while some wealthy residents paid to have boreholes drilled on their land, many living in informal settlements had simply to wait and see if communal taps ran dry (Sieff, 2018).